 Most chefs agree that this temperature will not make you sick, however if you are cooking for those at increased risk, or if you like to follow the rules, then wait until 160 degrees F.

-5. Let the chicken rest
+5. Let the grilled chicken breasts rest

 As with all proteins, the resting phase is very important.
 This allows the juices to redistribute within the meat instead of spilling out onto your cutting board.

 Cover the breasts with aluminum foil and set aside for at least 5 minutes before slicing.

 6. Serve and enjoy

 Chicken on its own tends to taste a little bland, even when you’ve brined it, seasoned it, and cooked it perfectly.
 This provides the perfect opportunity to showcase your favorite sauces: a beautiful pesto or chimichurri, your favorite BBQ sauce, or Greek tzatziki are perfect complements.

 Serve the sliced chicken with a side of grilled vegetables and your choice of sauce.
 Or, keep the breasts whole and turn them into sandwiches.

 The best way is to bake at a high temperature.
 If you bake for a while at 30 minutes at, say, 350 degrees, you will get dry meat.